Jason-Teng/MethGET/README.md

   -sf {True,False}, --showfliers {True,False}
                         remove the outliers in the boxplots -ylim YLIMIT, --ylimit YLIMIT
-                        Nemeric value.
-Optional. zoom in the DNA methylation level to clearly understand the methylation
+                        Numeric zoom in the DNA methylation
+                        level to clearly understand the methylation
                         distribution